MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/ns-acxstreams-acx_stream_bridge_config.md

 ### -field OutStreamVarArguments

-And ACXOBJECTBAG object that is used to provide variable arguments for the output stream.
+An ACXOBJECTBAG object that is used to provide variable arguments for the output stream.
 This is an optional settings and can be NULL.
 For more information about ACX Objects, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -field TargetStreamAttributes